Amsterdam Travel: One Day in Amsterdam

 In recent years, I've been asked more than a few times what should someone do if they only had one day in Amsterdam?
-How should they spend their single day in this city?
+How should one spend 24 hours in Amsterdam?
 How best can someone see, do and importantly, eat Amsterdam in a day?
 Is there a single best one-day Amsterdam itinerary for making the most of such a relatively short period of time in a place that has so much to offer?
 These are really hard questions to answer because there are so many things you can easily day in just one day in the city and feel like you have enjoyed a day to remember, so what activities should you choose to do during your one day in Amsterdam?

 Honestly, it really depends on what you want to see, what you like doing, what time you'll be arriving and departing, and to a certain extent what your travel budget is.
 Because there really is no one universal one-day itinerary for Amsterdam for ALL visitors, but there is an unlimited number of great ways you can enjoy your day.
 In fact, in this post I've written several different ways you can see Amsterdam in one day depending on what you're most interested in, and I hope you can find some suggestions that suit you!

 HERE ARE SOME MORE ARTICLES TO HELP YOU PLAN YOUR TRIP TO AMSTERDAM:

 100+ Free Things to do in Amsterdam * Tips for Visiting Amsterdam on a Budget * The Best Hotels in Amsterdam for All Budgets and Tastes * Where to Stay in Amsterdam - A Neighbourhood Guide * Best Photo Locations in Amsterdam * The Best Time to Visit Amsterdam * A Guide to Amsterdam in Summer / Autumn / Winter * Tips for Cycling in Amsterdam * Best Ways to See Amsterdam by Water * Tipping Etiquette in Amsterdam